icheftech/OWCP_Capstone_Project/README.md

 🧾 License

 Educational Use Only — No PHI.
-MIT License © 2025 Leroy Brown / FredMed LLC.
+MIT License © 2025 ChefEL33 / FredMed LLC.

 ---